TheochemUI/nbfc26/content/sponsors.md

 Thank you for considering our invitation.
 We look forward to collaborating with you and making NBFC 2026 a resounding success.

-**Exhibitor Package 1500 €**
+**Exhibitor Package 1700 €**

 Each commercial exhibitor will receive:
-- Two complimentary registrations for the booth attendants, including refreshments, lunches, and the conference program
+- Two complimentary registrations for the booth attendants, including refreshments, lunches, and attendance to the scientific sessions
 - Exhibition booth with chairs
 - Brand exposure in conference advertising, online program and website
-- Company logo and exhibitor listing in conference advertising and on the website
 - The list of the registered delegates

 Additional exhibitor registrations are available upon request.